JennyGar/SYST17796/README.md

 # SYST17796
 Group project for SYST17796 Fundamentals of Software Design and Development.
-Simulates a game of Blackjack.
+Simulates a Blackjack game.